avinashbarnwal/sanatana-dharma/dohe/dohe.md

 ### Wealth
 - bahut jatan kari keejie, sab phal jaay na saay. kabeer sanchai soom dhan, ant chor lai jaay.
 Kabir says that the wealth accumulated is destroyed in the end.
 This is the speed of money, like thieves steal the money collected by a miser, that is, that money is of no use to him.

+### God
+- maala tilak to bhesh hai, raam bhakti kuchh aur. kahain kabeer jin pahiriya, paanchon raakhai thaur..
+Kabir says that wearing garland and applying tilak is just a change of form, it would be called external ostentatiousness only.
+Ram Bhakti is something else.
+The one who wears the garland named Ram, he controls his senses and his whole life becomes like Ram.